Girls First Period Bag: Essential Items for Feeling Prepared

 I knew it was time for me to start thinking of this transition for my daughter (yikes!).
 But frankly was a bit overwhelmed myself.
 So, I had looked up first period starter kits online, however some were actually quite pricey.

-Of course I knew I could put together my own bag for less.
+Of course, I knew I could put together my own bag for less.
 And honestly, be a little more intentional in what was included.
 Here are the items I ended up using:

 1. Pair of her own undies: Some kits included a “new” pair of underwear.
 But my thought, what if they aren’t comfortable?
 Better to have a trusty backup pair she knows will fit.

 2. Several size pads: It’s hard to know just what will be the best pads for first period, since everyone has personal preference.
-That’s why I included a couple different brands (Always, Kotex and Stayfree have coupons!).
+That’s why I included a couple of different brands (Always, Kotex and Stayfree have coupons!).
 And I love that Kotex makes a tween version (maybe I just fell prey to marketing, but they do seem to be more appropriate for tween/teen size).
 I also decided to wait on including tampons.

 3. Hand sanitizer and flushable wipes: Face it, sometimes school bathrooms and other public restrooms just aren’t the cleanest places.
 Hand sanitizer can be useful right in the stall even and a flushable wipe to help just feel a little more fresh and confident.